Remember to cite LawCareers.Net on your application form if you apply to Macfarlanes LLP.

 We want to recruit the best candidates regardless of their background or where they were educated.
 The qualities we look for in our lawyers include strong interpersonal skills, an ambitious commercial approach, drive, motivation and resilience.
 Above all, we value a commitment to excellence, and an intuitive understanding of people.
 Our clients come from a range of backgrounds and cultures and our people do too.
 We welcome applications from candidates with either a law or non-law background with outstanding academics, including a predicted 2.1 degree or above.

-Each year we recruit 30 trainees with the aim of training them to be the future partners of the firm.
-At present 53% of partners trained at the firm.
+Each year we recruit 33 trainees with the aim of training them to be the future partners of the firm.

 A vacation scheme at Macfarlanes is a two-week snapshot into life as a trainee.
 Vacation students will spend each week in a different practice area working alongside a partner, solicitor or trainee.
 Work can include being asked to draft a real letter – and then working through the draft with a solicitor or trainee – or carrying out some research on a live issue for a client.

-In 2020 we shall be running an Easter and two summer vacation schemes, for which we are looking to recruit approximately 55 vacation students.
+In 2023 we shall be running a spring and two summer vacation schemes, for which we are looking to recruit approximately 55 vacation students.
 To apply for a vacation scheme you will need to be in at least the penultimate year of your degree.

-Our insight day is a one-day event designed to provide students with an insight into City law.
+Our first-year insight scheme is a week-long event designed to provide students with an insight into City law.
 You will have the opportunity to meet trainees, solicitors and partners within the firm.

-The day will comprise of skills workshops, work shadowing and presentations.
+The scheme will comprise of skills workshops, work shadowing and presentations.

-To find out what it's like to undertake a placement at Macfarlanes LLP read the firm's Vac Scheme Insider report.
+To find out what it's like to undertake a placement at Macfarlanes read the firm's Vacation Scheme Insider report.

 Woven into every aspect of life at the firm is an enduring commitment to the development of trainees.